Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

 We will prove this by showing the stronger claim that $f$ has to factor through the image of a $T$-orbit in $[\bA^N/T]$.
 As we discussed, giving the map $f$ is the same as giving $n$ line bundles $\cL_i$ on $E_K$ and $N$ sections $s_j$ of appropriate tensor powers of the $\cL_i$-s.
 As $f$ is parametrized by a point in $\Mapo{E}{[\bA^N/T]}$ all the $\cL_i$-s have degree zero.
 Thus the sections $s_j$ are all constant.
-This immediately implies that the image of $f$ is a single orbit of the $T$-action, which is what we wanted to show. \end{proof}
+This immediately implies that the image of $f$ is a single orbit of the $T$-action. \end{proof}

 Next, let us consider a $T$-action on the projective space $\mathbb{P}^N$.
 Up to fixing an isomorphism $T \cong (\bG_m)^n$ and applying an automorphism of $\mathbb{P}^N$, we can put the $T$-action in the following standard form.
 For every $ \lambda = (\lambda_1, \ldots, \lambda_n) \in (\mathbb{G}_m)^n \cong T$, and $[z_0, \ldots, z_N] \in \bP^N$